 The toolkit has been developed by the QLD Department of Agriculture and Fisheries with support from CRDC, GRDC, the former Cotton CRC and Monsanto Australia.

 Cotton RiverCare is a program that promotes and supports responsible management of riverine areas within cotton growing regions of Australia.
-It follows the national Cotton RiverCare champion, Mark Palfreyman, and his family as they manage biodiversity and riverine areas on their cotton farm.
+It follows cotton growers as they manage biodiversity and riverine areas on their cotton farms.